psydack/uimgui/README.md

 Using URP
 -------
 - Add a `Render Im Gui Feature` render feature to the renderer asset.
-Assign it to the `render feature` field of the DearImGui component.
+- Assign it to the `render feature` field of the DearImGui component.

 Using HDRP
 -------
-You can't yet.
+- When using the ``High Definition Render Pipeline``, add a custom render pass and select "DearImGuiPass" injected after post processing.
+- Assign it to the `render feature` field of the DearImGui component.
+- See **Known issues HDRP** for more info.

 Using Built in
 -------